Updated: November 2018

 Where to Stay in Bali

-This guesthouse is surrounded by rice fields, and although you'd swear you're off the beaten path, it's just a short walk to the main street with more restaurants and shops than you can count.
+Ala's Green Lagoon is surrounded by rice fields, and although you'd swear you're off the beaten path, it's just a short walk to the main street with more restaurants and shops than you can count.
 The rooms are spacious and have beautiful Balinese touches.